Station Name: ALDEBURGH

 On closure, a siding and gantry crane were constructed 1 mile east of Leiston to enable spent nuclear fuel to be safely taken away for reprocessing.
 This line is still in use, but beyond this point the track has been lifted.

 For further reading see: Branch Lines to Felixstowe and Aldeburgh by Richard Adderson & Graham Kenworthy - Middleton Press.
-Ticket from Brian Halford, route map drawn by Alan Young
+Tickets from Michael Stewart and Brian Halford (3284).
+Route map drawn by Alan Young

 To see the other stations on the Aldeburgh branch click on the station name: Leiston & Thorpeness